When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Even if you’re not interested in snowboarding or skiing, there is a little something for everyone.

-January is also a great month to go snowshoeing around Mammoth.
+January is a great month to go snowshoeing around Mammoth.
 You can snowshoe on unplowed roads, existing trails, or even off the side of the road.

 But don’t forget to bring towels so the run back to the car isn’t miserable!
 There are so many wonderful things to do in Mammoth in winter.
 Enjoy.